-In pulling together Patient-Centered Core Impact Sets (PC-CIS) itself, the previously discussed concepts of transparency and inclusivity should be followed in the final compilation.
+In pulling together the Patient-Centered Core impact Sets (PC-CIS), the previously discussed foundational concepts of transparency and inclusivity should be continued in the final compilation.

-The report of impacts should include (but need not be limited to):
+The public report of impacts should include (but need not be limited to):

 The same need for transparency described earlier in the Blueprint is relevant in the compilation of the final report.

 If possible and where relevant, the report may include things that are related to the core, but are not core impacts, such as tools or measures identified for relevant impact concepts – but only if they have been assessed by the PC-CIS developers as specifically addressing impacts in the PC-CIS and are evaluated for patient centricity, sound methods, and a relevant context(s) of use.
 Assessing these tools can be challenging and resource intensive.
 Before recommending a tool, the PC-CIS developer needs to be comfortable that the tool is measuring what it claims to measure and is a useful extension of the PC-CIS in application.
 These add-ons are not core impacts but can help with efficiency in application of the core set.
 They are not required for a PC-CIS.